fffonion/lua-resty-acme/README.md

 TODO
 ====
 - autossl: Persistent the auto generated account key
-- autossl: Use cache in autossl
+- autossl: worker level DER cache with mlcache
-- autossl: Select domain to whitelist/blacklist
+- autossl: Select domain to register with whitelist/blacklist
 - Add tests
 - client: Alternatively use lua-resty-nettle when luaossl is not available